Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 26 April 2025 03.29.14 UTC
+- WIB: Sabtu, 26 April 2025 04.25.25 UTC
-- WITA: Sabtu, 26 April 2025 04.29.14 UTC
+- WITA: Sabtu, 26 April 2025 05.25.25 UTC
-- WIT: Sabtu, 26 April 2025 05.29.14 UTC
+- WIT: Sabtu, 26 April 2025 06.25.25 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: nature
+Kategori: motivational